calcaventia/invoice_web_app_django/README.md

 # Quick Invoice

-Quick Invoice is a an invoice management system that enables small business owners to generate invoices and send them to their clients.
+Quick Invoice is an invoice management system that enables small business owners to generate invoices and send them to their clients.

 ## Table of Contents